psuomega/AxisFinder/README.md

 You can find the Windows version on the Axis site here: https://www.axis.com/support/tools/axis-ip-utility#download-block

 How to use:
-1. Plug in camera to the same switch as your Mac
+1. Plug in camera to the same switch as your Mac (if using shell script)
 2. Wait for Axis camera to finish it's POST routine
 3. Run Script. eg: ./AxisFinder.sh or ./AxisFinder.py